Multi-Family Recycling Program Tool-Kits Are Available Here

-The City's previous sanitation ordinance is outdated and does not delineate today's practices.
+The City's previous sanitation ordinance was outdated and did not delineate today's practices.
 The re-written ordinance aims to accomplish several goals including:

 - Establishes the framework for a universal multi-family recycling program;